404FoundingFather/quantum-simulator/memory-bank/interface-design.md

 To further improve the architecture:

-1. **Resolve UIManager Issues**: Complete the debugging tasks to ensure stable operation
-2. **Add Event System**: Implement an event-based communication system for loosely coupled components
+1. **Add Event System**: Implement an event-based communication system for loosely coupled components
-3. **Enhance Configuration Management**: Create a robust configuration system
+2. **Enhance Configuration Management**: Create a robust configuration system
-4. **Improve Error Handling**: Implement comprehensive error handling across all components
+3. **Improve Error Handling**: Build upon our recent debugging improvements with a formal error handling framework
+4. **Performance Optimization**: Implement performance monitoring and optimization techniques

+The Debug Utility System we've implemented lays groundwork for these improvements, particularly for monitoring performance and enhancing error handling capabilities.

 ## Conclusion

 The interface-based design implementation has significantly improved the architecture of the quantum simulation project, providing a solid foundation for ongoing development.
-While challenges remain with the `UIManager` component, the core simulation functionality is working correctly with the new architecture.